nxadm/ctwrapper/README.md

 ```

 You may want to set the depth to a low number (e.g.) in order not to
-unecessarely retrieve the complete history of the repo.
+unnecessarily retrieve the complete history of the repo.
 The `--commit` and
 `--git-depth` options were included in order to prevent a race condition
 between CI systems and git commits.
 If your setup ensures that the specified
 commit is the last one, you can set `--git-depth` to 1.